A Thoughtful Guide to Self-Awareness

 These questions invite understanding without demanding answers.

-Exercise 1: The body scan (3 minutes)
+Exercise 1: The Body Scan (3 minutes)

 Your body holds information your mind often misses.